havocado/semantic_mapping/README.md

 **Parameters**
 - [Optional] `cell_dim_meters`: Cell widths of each grids (meters).
 Default: [0.2,0.2,0.2]
 - [Optional] `initial_map_size`: Initial map size in number of cells for each dimension.
 Default: [50,10,15]
-- [Optional] `toggle_resize_map`: Set True to resize the map when needed.
+- [Optional] `toggle_resize_map`: Whether to resize map when needed.
 Default: True
+  - If True, the map is resized when any observation occurs outside of map.
   - If False, observations outside of map will be ignored.

 ### 2. Adding frames
 ```python